Convex-Dev/design/papers/convex-whitepaper.md

 In addition to Value IDs and Encodings, the storage system allows header information to be attached to each Cell.

-As we require the storage system to be convergent, we require each field of the header to be *monotonic*, i.e. there is a simple function that can compute the new header as the maximum value of any previous header values.
+As we require the storage system to be convergent, we require each field of the header to be *monotonic*, i.e., there is a simple function that can compute the new header as the maximum value of any previous header values.
 This ensure that the headers themselves satisfy the convergence property.

 The current Convex implementation utilises Monotonic Headers for the following fields: